mariogsanz/Rol/README.md

 Every monster you encounter will have only 1 point of life, which means that you only need to hit them only once.

-When you are ready to go out of the castle, there is a 50% chance of find the boss of the castle, that is **SHREK**.
+When you are ready to go out of the castle, there is a 50% chance of find the boss of the castle, **SHREK**.
 **SHREK** is the final monster of the castle and the most difficult one.
 It has 4 dices of defense and attack.
 He only can appear on the last turn.

 When you entered in a combat, you can attack or deffend.
 On your first defense move, you got an extra defense's dice.